zaskar9/oberon-lang/README.md

 Owing to its origin as a course project, care has been taken that the provided C++ sourcecode can be compiled on different operating systems and with different toolchains.
 Currently the sourcecode only depends on [Boost](https://www.boost.org), specifically the `system` and `filesystem` component, as well as  [LLVM](http://llvm.org).
-In particular, the following configurations are known to work.
+As of February 2020, the following configurations are tested and known to work.

 |      | macOS                       | win64                        |
 |------|-----------------------------|------------------------------|